iltommi/qdb-documentation/source/faq.rst

 In terms of requests per second, a Core i7 desktop computer can serve more than 1,000,000 (one million) requests per second.

-In terms of bandwidth, the same computer easily saturates a gigabit network bandwidth.
+In terms of bandwidth, the same computer easily saturates a ten gigabit network.
 Your maximum bandwidth will depend on the size and the type of your data and your network capability.

 Is wrpme faster than... ?
 ==========================